Japan's Rakuten Inc launches cheap smartphone service

 Japan's smartphone services for light users are particularly expensive compared with other developed markets, prompting Rakuten and other firms such as retail giant Aeon and Internet Initiative Japan to offer new services by pairing with or becoming mobile virtual network operators (MVNOs).

-Rakuten's new MVNO service will offer a combined voice and basic data plan for an average monthly fee of 2,200 yen ($20), excluding the cost of the phone.
+Rakuten's new MVNO service will offer a combined voice and basic data plan for an average monthly fee of 2,200 yen (12.39 pounds), excluding the cost of the phone.

 That compares with about 6,500 yen a month for a basic voice and data plan at all three of Japan's leading wireless carriers - NTT DoCoMo Inc, KDDI Corp's au and SoftBank Corp.
 Unlike Rakuten's basic plan, however, users can make as many calls as they want.